-- ▶ Press SHIFT + SCENE (Section) to enter Ideas view. - → The software switches to Scene mode.
+- Press SCENE (Section) to enter Scene mode. - → The software switches to Scene mode.
+This is indicated by the illuminated SCENE (Section) button.

 In Scene mode you see all Scene slots of the selected Scene bank represented as a square of 4x4 cells: